Google OAuth graduates

 Three daily surfaces

-Herald now has a clearer daily rhythm: scan the inbox, plan around the calendar, then let rules and trusted local agent tools handle the repeat work with account scope in view.
+Herald now has a clearer source-aware rhythm: scan the inbox, plan around the calendar, then let rules and trusted local agent tools handle repeat work with account and calendar scope in view.

 Read chronologically, open split or full-screen previews, search cached mail, reply, forward, save attachments, and review cleanup groups by thread, sender, or domain.